 Benefits of Sober Living Homes

 For recovering patients, adjusting to “real life” can be the hardest part of getting well.
 After successfully completing detoxification and rehabilitation, patients often fear returning to an environment that may not be conducive to a sober lifestyle.
 Socializing with family and friends who still drink or take drugs may tempt a person to relapse.
 Many people feel disoriented when they return to their old lives without alcohol or drugs.
+However, there are many benefits of sober living homes, and below are just a few:

-1. STRUCTURE.
+1. Structure.
 The primary advantage of a sober living home is structure.
 We want to emphasize that Casa Nuevo Vida is not a clinical facility; it is a residential home shared by several recovering patients who have been formerly addicted to drugs and alcohol.

 The Casa Nuevo Vida sober living homes help recently recovered men and women maintain their sobriety by providing structure and support.
 Our facilities teach residents how to establish a healthy routine and create a responsible, sober lifestyle.